 Why the Headache Buying Renfe Train Tickets?

 The notoriety of Renfe comes from many sources throughout the years.
 The network is the main site to purchase all train travel in Spain and also offers some of the best deals you can find.
 But as the attractive ticket prices lure you in, the poor website design and seemingly impossible network results in many headaches as purchase attempt after purchase attempt get denied and timeout.
-This process repeats itself several times over such that many people often just give up on trying to get the deal and spend more money at a 3rd party website to get past the time required to get Renfe to work altogether.
+This process repeats itself several times over such that many people often just give up on trying to get the deal and spend more money at a 3rd party website (like Rail Europe) to get past the time required to get Renfe to work altogether.
 But for those who wish to try their luck, follow these four tips we put together after purchasing our own tickets on Renfe with moderately good success!

 Tip #1 – Buy Early and at the Right Time

 The online booking deals through Renfe are one of the most popular anywhere in the world.
 For every ticket that is available, early booking promotions exist that can allow a few select people to get up to 60% off the price of a ticket.
 For us, that meant buying an overnight private room for two from Granada to Barcelona for less than the cost of a more open room for four, and even comparable to some of the basic seated fares.
 When looking at the larger picture, these fares are even cheaper than flying a budget airline carrier and having one more night of an expensive hotel stay in your destination city.
 But as these deals are almost too good to be true, you must get them early.

 - For more on what to see in Barcelona, click the previous link!